precice/openfoam-adapter/docs/openfoam-support.md

 sudo apt-get install openfoam2012-dev
 ```

+As these steps change your `.profile`, you need to log out and in again to make OpenFOAM fully discoverable.

 ## Supported OpenFOAM versions

 OpenFOAM is a project with long history and many forks, of which we try to support as many as possible.